srl-labs/clab-api-server/README.md

 - All commands run directly as the API server user (no sudo)
 - Lab ownership tracked via container labels, not actual file ownership
+- Lab ownernship needs to bet set for the authenticated users (not done yet)

 ## Authentication & Authorization